amanshenoy/image-super-resolution/readme.md

 * ~~Add notebook training script to be able to run on colab~~
 * ~~Reconstruction function to be able to get the whole image from all the reconstructed patches.~~
 * ~~Extensive experiments with hyperaparameters and variants of the network (are also hyperparameters, but experimented on independantly)~~ (Paper results dont match but roughly hold, at least comparitively)
-* Save a pretrained model and write an inference notebook
+* Save a pretrained model ~~and write an inference notebook~~
 * Current dataloader applies a simple transform CentreCrop instead of every patch in the image.
-This has to be changed to training on all patches in an image.
+This has to be changed to training on multiple patches in an image.
+* Fix the artifacts - random multicolor dots come (Does not happen if output layer is sigmoid, and clipping/clamping is not the issue)

 ## Potential set of tasks - Secondary priority